 Country Branding – The Wine as the Messenger

-When discussing the world’s top wine tourism destinations and finest wines, it is the celebrated regions of France, Italy and Spain in Europe or Napa in California that have historically been most respected.
+When discussing the world’s top wine tourism destinations and finest wines, like that Renieri Invetro – Make A Dish, it is the celebrated regions of France, Italy and Spain in Europe or Napa in California that have historically been most respected.
 What are the chances and possibilities for a small country like Hungary to direct attention to its wine regions and wines, to establish a good reputation and a strong international presence on the world (tourism) market?

 In my presentation I would like to outline the history, the background and the results of a very special co-operation ─ a project developed with Vinum Tokaj International LLC.